-Unfortunately, unification-which resulted in the creation of the Kingdom of Italy in 1861-would not solve the socioeconomic problems plaguing the country, especially the southern provinces such as Campania and Molise, where the Montrone family lived.
 Over 80 percent of Italians subsisted on agriculture; the Industrial Revolution had not yet come to the country.
 In many towns the soil had been exhausted, often as a result of the relatively large populations that the small agricultural communities were trying to support.
-However, soil depletion and a weak economy were only two of the reasons that many Italians began to look toward the whose founders had rebelled against British taxation policy.
-The Risorgimento provided little opportunity for economic or social advancement and thus little reason for sharecroppers, or contadini, to remain in Italy.
-Sharecroppers were tenants who were allowed to use their landowner's land in return for a share of the crops they produced.

-The Italian government, regardless of the political group in power, continued to impose a tax structure that favored the bourgeoisie (or middle class) over the poor.
+However, soil depletion and a weak economy were only two of the reasons that many Italians began to look toward the United States for opportunities.
+In addition, the Italian government, regardless of the political group in power, continued to impose a tax structure that favored the bourgeoisie (or middle class) over the poor.
 In addition to high rents and low wages, peasants bore the burden of unfair taxes on staples such as salt and grain.
-In response, many rural Italians sought refuge in America, a country